developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the Action value ***OS Update*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action OS Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Update*** can be used to perform either an Upgrade or Downgrade operation on devices with Android versions < 8.0 but can only be used to perform an Upgrade operation on devices with Android versions >= 8.0.
-Furthermore, if the provided ZIP file attempts to do a Downgrade, then the Downgrade will NOT occur on devices with Android versions >= 8.0.
+Furthermore, if the provided ZIP file attempts to do a Downgrade, then the Downgrade does NOT occur on devices with Android versions >= 8.0.

 - When the Action value ***Verify Manifest*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Verify Manifest File** MUST be specified to provide the path and file name of the Manifest file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the verification.

 - When the Action value ***OS Upgrade*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
 Also, the Managed Configuration **Firmware Over The Air Configuration - Action Upgrade Suppress Reboot** MAY be specified to determine whether a reboot should automatically be performed following an A/B upgrade.

 Note that the Action value ***OS Upgrade*** can only be used to perform an Upgrade operation on devices with Android versions >= 8.0.
-Furthermore, if the provided ZIP file attempts to do a Downgrade, then the Downgrade will NOT occur.
+Furthermore, if the provided ZIP file attempts to do a Downgrade, then the Downgrade does NOT occur.

 - When the Action value ***OS Downgrade*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Downgrade*** can only be used to perform a Downgrade operation on devices with Android versions >= 8.0.
-Furthermore, if the provided ZIP file attempts to do an Upgrade, then the Upgrade will NOT occur.
+Furthermore, if the provided ZIP file attempts to do an Upgrade, then the Upgrade DOES NOT occur.

 ### Firmware Over The Air Configuration - Mode Manual Action Enterprise Reset SUW Bypass